tgalopin-archive/LegGoogleCharts/doc/04 - The CacheEngine.md

 Using cache with the CacheEngine
 ================================

-The Google ChartsImage tool is very cool but it's not always free.
-If you make too many requests to the Google servers, you will need to pay.
+The Image-Charts tool is very cool but it's not always free.
+If you make too many requests to the Image-Charts servers, you will need to pay.
 To resolve that problem, you can cache your charts.
 Fortunately, the LegGCharts provides a useful CacheEngine to do that for you.

 ## Create the CacheEngine instance